satvikprasad/i-imo/applovin/README.md

 **Indexes:**
 - Created We created a similar  B-tree indexes (ART - Adaptive Radix Trees) on type/day/country in parallel via ThreadPoolExecutor.

+**Why ART?**
+    - ART is faster the B-tree for strings: Type, country codes, dates are often strings/text
+    - structure that adapts node sizes based on data density

 **Smart Pre-aggregation tables:**